 - Nano compounds, e.g. Carbon nanotubes, Silicon carbide, Calcium carbonate, Graphene)

-Heat transfer in a heat exchanger depends on length of pipe when nanofluid flows along its surface as boundaries are main parameter that affect its flow process.
-Due to high thermal conductivity of nanoparticles like Al2O3 and SiO2, high heat transfer rate are achieved even by natural convection for low Rayleigh number.
-Numerical studies are done on the topic of nanofluid flow and pure fluid flow without phase change have improve the technologies in solar thermal applications and extended surface heat exchanger designs.
+Heat transfer in a heat exchanger depends on the length of pipe when nanofluid flow along its surface as boundaries are the main parameter that affects its flow process.
+Due to the high thermal conductivity of nanoparticles like Al2O3 and SiO2, high heat transfer rate is achieved even by natural convection for low Rayleigh number.
+Numerical studies are done on the topic of nanofluid flow and pure fluid flow without phase change have improved the technologies in solar thermal applications and extended surface heat exchanger designs.